quidphp/project/README.md

 There are two ways to boot the application or CMS.

 ### HTTP
 From your web browser, enter the URL to the [public/index.php](public/index.php) entry file.
-The host used will determine if the application or CMS is used.
+The host used will determine if the application or CMS is booted.

 ### CLI
-Open the project folder in the application.
-The entry should be in the following format: **php quid [path][:envType]**.
-If the *envType* is not specified, the system will use the *cliEnvType* value within the **env.php** file.
+Open the project folder in the Command Line.
+Then submit a command that should be in the following format: **php quid [path][:envType]**.

+The *envType* determines if the application or CMS should be booted (and also in which environment).
+If the *envType* is not specified, the system will fallback to the *cliEnvType* value within the **env.php** file.
 Exemple:
 ``` bash
 $ php quid /fr/my-url
 $ php quid /:dev/cms